 Please join us!
 Meetings are open to the public and everyone is welcome.

 We would love to see you!

-Note: We will be taking precuations to protect our members from the spread of Covid 19.
+Note: We will be taking precautions to protect our members from the spread of Covid 19.
 Coffee and snacks will be on your own, to avoid congregating around a serving station.
-The meeting will be held in the garage area with the overhead doors open to promote air circulation.
-Folding chairs are available, or feel free to bring your own lawn chair / chair.
+The meeting will be held in the large meeting room.
 Social distancing will be practiced.

 The purpose of the Big Sandy Area Lakes Watershed Management Project (BSALWMP) is to provide a local mechanism to encourage equal partnership among all stakeholders and governmental agencies in protecting and enhancing the esthetic, ecological, economic, agricultural, and recreational value of lakes, streams, shoreland, and wetland resources in the Big Sandy Area Lakes Watershed.